HaidYi/cvxbiclustr/README.md

-# Accelerated Full Path Solution of Convex Biclustering
+# Accelerated Full Path Solution for Convex Biclustering

 This repo provides an accelerated solver implemented in C++ for convex biclustering, and generating row and column dendrogram is also supported.
 For more information about convex biclustering, see [1].